EricDriussi/co-author/README.md

 Co-Authored-by: username <something@gmail.com>
 ```

-If you group multiple users under the same alias, they will all be co-authors.
+If you group multiple users under the same alias, they will all be retrieved at once.

-This is especially useful if you jump between various teams.
+This is especially useful if you jump between various teams and would rather pick
+groups of people instead of an individual.

 So for a file like: